PLATINUM2023

 Pacuare Reserve Sea Turtle Ecology Program

-This program site puts youth at the nexus of sea turtle conservation and local culture, where they come face-to-face with the environmental, scientific, and cultural forces that shape the region.
-Each night during the leatherback nesting season, participants accompany instructors and researchers in search of turtles and their nests to study population trends and protect the nests from tides, illegal harvesting, and other threats.
+Our Costa Rica program puts youth at the nexus of sea turtle conservation and local culture, where they come face-to-face with the environmental, scientific, and cultural forces that shape the region.
+Each night during the leatherback nesting season, participants join instructors and researchers to search for turtles and their nests.
+The aim is to study population trends and protect the nests from tides, illegal harvesting, and other threats.

-Over half of our program participants are Costa Rican.
-Youth from different countries share perspectives and ideas, learn how turtles fit into Costa Rica's culture, and why turtles were valued historically and how that’s evolving.
+Many program participants are Costa Rican.
+Youth from different countries meet to share perspectives, discuss how turtles fit into Costa Rica's culture, and learn why turtles were valued historically and how that’s evolving.

 Population(s) Served